-Prerequisites: normally completion of the 3000 level required courses in the major program or permission of the instructor.
+Prerequisite: normally completion of the 3000 level required courses in the major program or permission of the instructor.
 A detailed study of climate change, its components and effects on plants in natural and agricultural ecosystems.
 Anthropogenic activities and natural processes that lead to climate change are discussed.
 The main topics include the evidence for climate change, global warming, greenhouse effect, greenhouse gases, and plant responses to climate change.

-Selected Topics in Biology
+Selected Topics in Biology 0.5 unit

-Selected Topics in Biology
+Selected Topics in Biology 0.5 unit